-A. GP Providers who suffer a genuine loss of pensionable income as a result of illness may qualify for deemed pensionable sick pay to be credited to their pension records.
+GP providers who suffer a genuine loss of pensionable income as a result of illness may qualify for deemed pensionable sick pay to be credited to their pension records.
 Deemed pensionable sick pay is not recorded on the Certificate.
 NHS Pensions should be contacted for advice on this matter.

-Q. What are the rules regarding claiming the NHS pension?
+The rules regarding claiming the NHS pension

-A. All Providers must resign from any involvement with a GMS, PMS, sPMS or APMS contract for at least 24 hours to access their NHS pension benefits.
-Single-handers/ sole trader Providers must completely terminate their GMS, PMS, sPMS or APMS contract.
+All providers must resign from any involvement with a GMS, PMS, or APMS contract for at least 24 hours to access their NHS pension benefits.
+Single-handers/ sole trader providers must completely terminate their GMS, PMS, sPMS or APMS contract.